Benchmarks for JPEG2000 encoders on CPU and GPU

 Figure 2 shows Fastvideo JPEG 2000 encoder performance as a function of compression ratio for different image resolutions for lossy compression at single image mode at standard testing conditions as stated above.

 Lossless JPEG2000 encoding at single image mode for 2K image: 2k_wild.ppm (1920×1080, 4:4:4, 24-bit)

 Lossless JPEG2000 encoding at single image mode for 4K image: 4k_wild.ppm (3840×2160, 4:4:4, 24-bit)

 Superior performance of JPEG 2000 encoding at batch multithreaded mode

-For batch mode we've carried out performance measurements for JPEG 2000 encoding exactly with the same parameters as we used at single image mode.
+For the multithreaded batch mode we've carried out performance measurements for JPEG 2000 encoding exactly with the same parameters as we used at the single image mode.
 All results don't include host I/O latency (image loading to RAM from HDD/SSD and saving back).
 In the table below, one can find averaged measurement results for the best series of frames (each lasting 10 seconds).

 As we know, these are the fastest benchmarks on the market for J2K encoding both for CPU and GPU.

 To the best of our knowledge, the above performance benchmarks for J2K lossy and lossless encoding are the fastest among all existing open source and commercial JPEG2000 encoders on CPU or GPU both for single image mode and for batch mode.
 To make it transparent and simple, we have published all info concerning time measurements, together with sample images, JPEG2000 parameters and hardware specifications to offer everyone an opportunity to reproduce our results and to check performance measurements of other J2K encoders at the same testing conditions.
 Our demo GPU J2K encoder for Windows could be downloaded here.
 This is the link to Fastvideo J2K decoder benchmarks.